s4ke/Master-Thesis/src/md/031-basicSkeletons.md

 With the `ArrowParallel` type class in place and implemented, we can now define other parallel interface functions.
-These are basic algorithmic skeletons that are used to define more sophisticated skeletons.
+These are basic algorithmic skeletons that are used to define more sophisticated ones later in this thesis.

 ### Lazy `parEvalN`